-As used in this report, "we", "us", "our", "Energizer Resources", "Energizer", "Company" or "our Company" refers to Energizer Resources Inc. and all of its subsidiaries.
-The term NSR stands for Net Smelter Royalty.
-All references to "\$" or "dollars" mean the U.S. dollar, and unless otherwise indicated all currency amounts in this prospectus are stated in U.S. dollars.
-All references to "CAD\$" refer to the Canadian dollar.
-All financial statements have been prepared in accordance with accounting principles generally accepted in the United States and are reported in U.S. dollars.
+As used in these footnotes, "we", "us", "our", "Energizer Resources", "Energizer", "Company" or "our company" refers to Energizer Resources Inc. and all of its subsidiaries.

+All references to "dollars", "\$" or "US\$" are to United States dollars and all references to "CAD\$" are to Canadian dollars.
+United States dollar equivalents of Canadian dollar figures are based on the exchange rate as reported by the Bank of Canada on the applicable date.

-ITEM 1.
-BUSINESS
+ITEM 1. - BUSINESS